dengking/discrete/docs/Data-structure/Tree/Search-tree/B-tree&&B+tree/B-tree/index.md

 The term **B-tree** may refer to a specific design or it may refer to a general class of designs.
 In the narrow sense, a B-tree stores keys in its **internal nodes** but need not store those keys in the records at the leaves.
 The general class includes variations such as the [B+ tree](https://en.wikipedia.org/wiki/B%2B_tree) and the `B*` tree.

-1、In the [B+ tree](https://en.wikipedia.org/wiki/B%2B_tree), copies of the keys are stored in the internal nodes; the keys and records are stored in leaves; in addition, a leaf node may include a pointer to the next leaf node to speed **sequential access**.[[1\]](https://en.wikipedia.org/wiki/B-tree#cite_note-Comer-1)
+1、In the [B+ tree](https://en.wikipedia.org/wiki/B%2B_tree), copies of the keys are stored in the internal nodes; the keys and records are stored in leaves; in addition, a leaf node may include a pointer to the next leaf node to speed **sequential access**.

-2、The `B*` tree balances more neighboring internal nodes to keep the internal nodes more densely packed.[[1]](https://en.wikipedia.org/wiki/B-tree#cite_note-Comer-1)
+2、The `B*` tree balances more neighboring internal nodes to keep the internal nodes more densely packed.

-3、B-trees can be turned into [order statistic trees](https://en.wikipedia.org/wiki/Order_statistic_tree) to allow rapid searches for the Nth record in key order, or counting the number of records between any two records, and various other related operations.[[3\]](https://en.wikipedia.org/wiki/B-tree#cite_note-3)
+3、B-trees can be turned into [order statistic trees](https://en.wikipedia.org/wiki/Order_statistic_tree) to allow rapid searches for the Nth record in key order, or counting the number of records between any two records, and various other related operations.